modir/using-laminas-framework-book/version2/docs/skeleton.md

 W> has `mod_rewrite` module enabled.
 For instructions on how to enable the module, please W> refer to [Appendix A. Configuring Web Development Environment](#devenv).

-T> After editing the config file, do not forget to restart Apache to apply your changes.
+> After editing the config file, do not forget to restart Apache to apply your changes.

 ## Opening the Website in Your Browser